Holocaust Museum LA: History

 Holocaust Museum LA opened its permanent subterranean building in Pan Pacific Park in October, 2010.
 Since then, it has had over 500,000 visitors.

+Instagram Post Controversy

+In September 2025, Holocaust Museum LA posted on their Instagram account a post that says "'Never again' can’t only mean never again for Jews (...)
+Jews were raised to say 'Never Again.'
+That means never again.
+For anyone. (...)
+Jews must not let the trauma of our past silence our conscience.
+Standing with humanity does not betray our people.
+It honors them."
+While the post doesn't mentions nor alludes any wars or conflicts in general, many interpreted as a indirect statement from the museum towards the humanitarian crisis in the Gaza Strip.
+Following criticism from pro-Israel users, the museum deleted the post and later posted an apology post that stated that the deleted post was part of a pre-planned social media campaign intended to "promote inclusivity and community" and wasn't their intent to make statements about "the ongoing situation in the Middle East".
+The move was criticized by social media users, with some accusing the museum of betraying the memory of the Holocaust, and one unnamed donor threatened to withdraw donations.

 Education

 Public programs: Museum admission is free for all students and California residents.
 Visitors can explore the museum independently and take a self-guided tour using the museum's free audio guide.
 Staff and docents also offer guided tours throughout the week.
 The museum offers public events, in-person and online, including conversations with Holocaust survivors, lectures, film screenings and concerts.
 In 2020, the museum launched "Building Bridges," a cross-cultural discussion series that brings together leaders from diverse communities for conversations about working toward common social justice goals.

 Student education: Museum tours are designed to conform to the California State's curriculum, legislation, and academic standards regarding Holocaust education.
 In cooperation with teachers, museum staff customize each tour to fit the age level, prior knowledge, background and interests of the students.
 The museum uses personal narratives, artifact-rich exhibits, and technology to provide access to this history.
 The “Art & Memory” creative educational programs annually connect survivors with teens, who learn about their own heritage, retell the survivors’ stories, and share their reflections through different art mediums such as film, theatre and photography.